Phone No: 028 9080 3344

 We offer support and therapeutic services to anyone affected by cancer; patients, carers and family members at a range of regional locations across NI.
 In addition to our early detection and support services, we also carry out health promotion activity with children, young people and adults in school, community and workplace settings, as well as offering over 2,500 health checks annually.

-In 2023, our 50th year, we will be launching our Skin Cancer Early Detection service.
-This will be delivered in Action Cancer House and onboard our Big Bus by our clinical nurse specialists.
+In 2023, our 50th year, we launched our Skin Cancer Detection Service which is now available at Action Cancer House in Belfast and regionally onboard our Big Bus by clinical nurse specialists.
 It is not a mole mapping service but is for people who have a concern about a changing mole/lesion.
 The aim of the service is to detect skin cancers at an early stage which will improve patient outcomes and cosmesis.

 Today our mission is to save lives and support people affected by cancer in Northern Ireland.